Article | Last updated: 30/04/2020 | Ministry of Foreign Affairs

 See information about coronavirus in other languages (helsenorge.no).

 Request to all travellers abroad: Remember to register your trip at reiseregistrering.no.
 Regularly update where you are and the date you plan to return.
 Delete your trip when you have arrived home.

-- See the Ministry of Foreign Affairs’ travel information and updated information issued by the authorities in other countries.
+- See the Ministry of Foreign Affairs’ travel information (in Norwegian) and updated information issued by the authorities in other countries.

 What is the Foreign Ministry’s travel advice for Norwegians?

 The Ministry of Foreign Affairs advises against non-essential travel to all countries.
 This travel advice will remain in effect until further notice.

 All travellers arriving in Norway are to undergo quarantine for 14 days, regardless of whether they have symptoms.

 The Ministry of Foreign Affairs issues official travel advice when it sees a reason to advise Norwegians against travelling to a specific country, area or region, or to leave such a place.
 Until recently the usual reasons for issuing travel advice involved war, conflict or other forms of unrest ¬– safety risks deemed serious enough to warn Norwegian citizens against travelling to, or staying in, certain places.
 Official travel advice is issued and rescinded on the basis of a focused, overall assessment of how a particular situation affects the safety of travelling Norwegian nationals.